-In short, hashtags — this un-library-like, bottoms-up taxonomy — provide one form of structure for finding information in the firehose that is the Twitter livestream.
+In short, hashtags — this un-library-like, bottoms-up taxonomy — provide an important form of structure for finding information in the firehose that is the Twitter livestream.

-- Capitalization doesn’t matter but spaces and punctuation/special characters do (don’t use either)
+- Capitalization doesn’t matter but spaces, punctuation and special characters do (don’t use ’em).

 - Hashtags associated with breaking news or crises are often trending topics.
 For example, #welcometotheworld (for the new royal baby).

-- Although hashtags were popularized on Twitter, they are now incorporated on many other digital networks such as Facebook and Instagram and Google+.
+- Although hashtags were popularized on Twitter, they are now incorporated on many other digital social networks like Facebook, Instagram and Google+.